tamerayoub/ai-lead-gen-agency/MVP_REQUIREMENTS.md

 ## Executive Summary

-LeaseLoopAI is a multi-tenant AI-powered CRM for property management companies that automates lead generation, qualification, and communication across email, SMS, phone, and social messaging platforms.
+Lead2Lease is a multi-tenant AI-powered CRM for property management companies that automates lead generation, qualification, and communication across email, SMS, phone, and social messaging platforms.
 The MVP focuses on automating the rental pipeline from initial contact through lease signing.

 ---